bitmuster/AnyMate/README.txt

 ======================================================

-Copyright (C) 2009 - 2017 Michael Abel
+AnyMate: Automate Anything - Version 1.3 beta

-Automated execution of bash code snippets via Tkinter-GUI or command-line.
+Automated execution of bash code snippets via GTK-GUI or command-line.
+Copyright (C) 2009 - 2023 Michael Abel

 AnyMate is a small desktop automation utility for lazy people.
 It's purpose is the execution of bash script snippets.
 It's target are scripts and